blokje/fwsimple/config/rules/README.md

   2 Reject
   3 Accept

+### zone
+The firewall zone to add this rule to.

 ### source
-The source address(es) where the traffic is coming from
+The source address(es) where the traffic is coming from.
+Multiple addresses can be seperated with a comma, both IPv4 and IPv6 addresses can be provided.

 ### destination
-The destination address(es) where the traffic is going to
+The destination address(es) for the traffic.
+Multiple addresses can be seperated with a comma, both IPv4 and IPv6 addresses can be provided.

 ### port
-The port the traffic is going to
+The port the traffic is going to.
+Multiple ports can be seperated with a comma, ranges can be specified with a '-'.

 ### protocol
 The protocol, default is TCP.